Recorder

 Whilst players are expected to invest in good quality solo instruments of their own with the help and guidance of their teachers, students also have the use of a comprehensive department collection of renaissance, baroque and modern recorders.
 These include a 12-piece consort of Adrian Brown's renaissance recorders pitched at A 466, based on original research into consort sizes of the sixteenth century.

-The department also owns a square Paetzold contra-bass recorder, which is frequently used to explore contemporary repertoire with electronics.
+The department also owns a square Paetzold contra-bass recorder, which is frequently used to explore contemporary repertoire with electronics, as well as a department mixing desk and range of music tec equipment for the use of recorder players wishing to explore the most progressive repertoire.

 A harpsichord is routinely available for accompaniment in lessons and the department is well-integrated into Early Music activities, with opportunities for baroque chamber music coaching and orchestral playing, as well as the regular classes offered by the Early Music elective.
 Recorder players are actively encouraged to try out baroque orchestral instruments such as baroque flute, oboe or violin.